I received this question a while back. It’s one I frequently hear. First, let’s hear from Ann. And then my response to her.

 Dear Dr. Cale:

 I am listening to my kids talk about the summer.
-My oldest wants to go to camp.
+My oldest wants to go camping.
 My 12-year-old says she wants to stay at home and relax.
-(Just so you know, that means watch TV, play on her IPad and swim in the pool).
+(Just so you know, that means to watch TV, play on her IPad and swim in the pool).
 Here’s my question: Is it worth pushing the issue of summer camp?
 My husband and I debate this every summer.

 – Ann from Clifton Park

 Your question is a relatively common one.
 Many parents express mixed feelings about summer camps.
 These mixed feelings come with many questions.